What do you want to achieve with your Neighbourhood Plan?

 Support we offer to Neighbourhood Planning Groups

-We have a wealth of knowledge and experience in neighbourhood planning and can offer you free support.
+We have a wealth of knowledge and experience in neighbourhood planning and will give you free support.

-It is important that your Neighbourhood Plan Steering Group sets out how it will interact and report back to the Qualifying Body.
+Your Steering Group will be responsible for producing your neighbourhood plan.
+It is important that your Steering Group sets out how it will interact and report back to you as the Qualifying Body.

-You may be able to apply for future funding for your neighbourhood plan.
+You will able to apply for funding to help you to produce your neighbourhood plan.

 How to produce a neighbourhood plan.
 Engagement, data and evidence, vision and objectives and drafting planning policies.